aryanrangapur/Multi-Tenant-PrestaShop-SaaS-Server/README.md

-Here’s the updated **"Stopping and Cleaning Up"** section for your README, marked appropriately and emphasizing the importance of deleting volumes due to persisted credentials:

----

 # Stopping and Cleaning Up (**Very Important**)

 When you're done with a store, it's essential to **stop and completely remove** the associated containers and **volumes**, as the volumes contain **persisted admin email and password** information.